radio4000/cli/README.txt

 DESCRIPTION

-r4 is a program for interacting with Radio4000.123456
+r4 is a program for interacting with Radio4000.

 INSTALLATION

-For now, the the only way to use it is to clone this repository and link it:

-You will need `node` and [youtube-dl](https://github.com/rg3/youtube-dl/#installation) installed.
+For now, the the only way to use it is to clone this repository and link it.
+Make sure `node` and `youtube-dl` are installed.
+See https://github.com/rg3/youtube-dl/#installation.

-1. `git clone git@github.com:internet4000/r4.git`
+1. git clone git@github.com:internet4000/r4.git
-2. `cd r4`
+2. cd r4
-3. `yarn link`
+3. npm link

-4. Now you can run `r4` anywhere on your system
+Now you can run `r4` anywhere on your system.

 DEVELOPMENT